QMTesting/qmtesting.github.io/privacy.md

 • AMP users are given the option to agree to the Google AMP Consent Box before being tracked.

-For further information on how Google utilizes your Personal Information, please refer to their Privacy Policy here.
-Additionally, you can opt-out of Google Analytics here..
+For further information on how Google utilizes your Personal Information, please refer to their Privacy Policy [here](https://www.google.com/intl/en/policies/privacy/).
+Additionally, you can opt-out of Google Analytics [here](https://tools.google.com/dlpage/gaoptout).

 ## Search Feature: